jruttan1/mini-gpt/README.md

   The Tiny Shakespeare dataset.
 Downloaded from [Karpathy's char-rnn project](https://github.com/karpathy/char-rnn).

 - **`mini_gpt.ipynb`**
-  A Jupyter Notebook version of the project.
-This is useful if you prefer an interactive environment to experiment with the model, visualize losses, and generate text outputs inline.
+  A Jupyter Notebook version of a bigram language model version of this project.
+Useful educational resource to visualize losses, and generate text outputs inline.

 - **`output1.txt`** & **`output2.txt`** ...
   Example text generation outputs produced by the scripts or notebook.
 They show sample completions from the trained model.